coverclock/com-diag-astrolabe/README.md

 ABSTRACT

-Astrolabe is an implementation of a stratum-1 NTP server on a Raspberry Pi 3 using a Microsemi chip-scale atomic clock (CSAC) integrated onto a Jackson Labs Technologies CSAC GPS-disciplined oscillator (CSAC GPSDO).
+Astrolabe is an implementation of a stratum-1 NTP server on a Raspberry Pi 3 using a Microsemi chip-scale atomic clock (CSAC) integrated onto a Jackson Labs Technologies (JLT) CSAC GPS-disciplined oscillator (CSAC GPSDO).
 The software is a slightly modified version of my Hourglass project, being similarly based on Eric Raymond's clockmaker script.